 1. They believe the bully is right

 Why?
-Because they swallow the bullshit bullies hand out on a plate, and take on those beliefs after being forced to digest it and accept it as their truth.
+Because they swallow the lies bullies hand out on a plate, and take on those beliefs after being forced to digest them and accept them as their truth.

 It wasn’t until my last year of school that I started to change my mindset.
 Before that I was clobbered over the head with statements like: